This post may contain affiliate links. Please read our disclosure policy.

 I take that back.
 You can pretty much eat skillet steak and shrimp all year long because it’s made indoors on a skillet which makes it perfect for weeknights, weekends, summer, or even winter.

 Along with being a year-round recipe, it’s incredibly easy to make.
-As in I could buy steaks, ask the hubby to season them and throw them in a pan and around 20 minutes later, we could be eating a fancy skillet steak dinner.
+As in I could buy steaks, ask the hubby to season them and throw them in a pan and around 20 minutes later, we could be eating a fancy skillet steak with garlic butter shrimp.

 It’s no secret that I love a good steak dinner.
+But you know what I love a little more?
+A real surf and turf dish.
 I’m not the kind of girl that’s afraid to order a hunk of meat at a restaurant.
 In fact, most days we eat out, I’ll order beef rather than chicken.
-So imagine my surprise when I looked through the archives here and realized that I hadn’t shared an easy steak recipe with you!
-I take that back.
-I’ve shared my steak fajitas before, but I mean a real surf & turf dinner recipe, you know?

 • Softened butter: it’s important to use softened butter, so everything mixes in quickly and evenly

 • Pressed garlic (or minced): garlic is good, but getting a large piece can be harsh!
-I like to press the garlic using this (affiliate link) which ensure evenly garlickiness throughout.
+I like to press the garlic using this which ensure evenly garlickiness throughout.

 • Chopped herbs: use what you like or use what you have.
 My goto for steak is thyme and rosemary – love how those flavors pair so well with seared steak.

 It’s important to keep an eye on the time and temperature of your steak so that you can avoid overcooking it.
-My favorite tool is a digital meat thermometer that comes in handy for all sorts of things!
+My favorite tool is an instant-read thermometer that comes in handy for all sorts of things!

 • Rare: seared edges with a bright red interior.
 You’ll know it’s rare when it’s soft and spongy.
 (120- 130ºF)